J0s3f/bt747/dev/README.txt

 INFORMATION

-Further down you can find a short description of file in this directory.
 This is partially an attic with stuff that were tried but not fully successful.
 Other stuff will help you set up Eclipse.
+For a description of files in this directory, see FILELIST.txt.

 SETTING UP BT747 FOR DEVELOPMENT